tasks/docs/docs/troubleshooting_notifications.md

 ### Notifications are silent or do not appear at all (Android 8+)

 It is easy to inadvertently silence or disable reminders from the notification shade.
-To check your settings tap on `☰ > Settings > Notifications > More settings` and make sure `Notifications` are toggled on.
+To check your settings tap on `⚙ > App settings > Notifications > More settings` and make sure `Notifications` are toggled on.

 ### Notifications don't appear on my watch

 Wearable devices will not display persistent reminders.
-Toggle off `☰ > Settings > Notifications > Persistent reminders`
+Toggle off `⚙ > App settings > Notifications > Persistent reminders`

 ### Notifications don't appear on my lock screen

 Some lock screens exclude persistent reminders.
-Toggle off `☰ > Settings > Notifications > Persistent reminders`
+Toggle off `⚙ > App settings > Notifications > Persistent reminders`

 ### Notifications are not persistent anymore